McMichaels gets federal life sentence, but state time comes first

 "I pray that they do their time in state prison," Ruby Arbery, an aunt of Amhaud Arbery, told the judge prior to the sentencing.
 "I don't want them to have an easy life.
 We will never have an easy life."

-Travis McMichael killed the unarmed Ahmaud Arbery with three shotgun blasts at close range on the streets of the Satilla Shores community on Feb 23, 2020, ending a harrowing pursuit in which the three men pursued in pickup trucks as Arbery ran for his life through the neighborhood.
-It started when the McMichaels armed themselves, hopped in a pickup truck and pursued Arbery after he ran past their home at 230 Satilla Drive that Sunday afternoon.
-Bryan joined the chase after seeing Arbery run past his home on Burford Drive with the McMichaels in pursuit.
-Bryan used his cellphone to record the bloody conclusion, a video that sparked international outrage and cries of racial injustice when it went viral online in May of 2020.
+Travis McMichael killed the unarmed Ahmaud Arbery with three shotgun blasts at close range on the streets of the Satilla Shores community on Feb 23, 2020, ending a harrowing pursuit in which the three men pursued Arbery in pickup trucks as he ran for his life through the neighborhood.

 The McMichaels and Bryan have been held in protective custody in the Glynn County Detention Center since the Georgia Bureau of Investigation arrested them on state murder charges in May 2020.
-A Glynn County jury found all three men guilty in state superior court of murder, aggravated assault and other charges on Nov.
-24. They were subsequently sentenced to life in state prison on Jan.
+A Glynn County jury found all three men guilty in Superior Court of murder, aggravated assault and other charges on Nov.
+24, 2021.
+They were subsequently sentenced to life in state prison the following year on Jan.
 7.

-The hate crimes charges came out in a federal grand jury indictment in April of 2021.
-Testimony during the 2 1/2-week-long federal trial revealed all three men frequently used vulgar terms to describe Blacks and often expressed racist beliefs in texts, social media and general conversation.

-The McMichaels nearly did not go to federal trial.
-Both men had arranged to plead guilty in exchange for being sent first to federal prison before serving their life sentences in state prison.
-Arbery's parents vehemently objected to the deal, saying federal prison would be too easy on the men who murdered their son.
-Also, both Marcus Arbery and Cooper Jones said they wanted the nation to see the men stand trial for the federal hate crimes.
-Ultimately, Wood rejected the plea deal, the McMichaels withdrew their guilty plea offers and the trial resumed.

 Gregory McMichael's federal defense attorney, A.J.
 Balbo, made a similar request in a motion filed early last week.
 He said the elder McMichael should be sent first to federal prison because of failing health and because his role in the volatile case would endanger him in state prison.

-Prior to delivering Travis McMichael's sentence, judge Wood said his his punishment was just.
+Prior to delivering Travis McMichael's sentence, Wood said his punishment was just.

 "I do know that you received a fair trial," she told Travis McMichael.
 "And it's not lost on the court that such was not what Mr. Arbery received ...
 The court has proved beyond a reasonable doubt that you acted because of the color of Mr. Arbery's skin."